warp-contracts/academy/warp-academy-docs/tutorials/ardit/tests/preparations.md

 In order for tests to run properly we need to create wallets.
 We will create 3 as we will be testing our contract for different wallets.
 We can simply use `await warp.testing.generateWallet()` - Warp method which creates random wallet and funds it.

-## 📰 Reading contract source and initial state files
+## 📰 Reading contract source file

 Ok, back to the test.
-Now, we need to find a way to read files with contract source we've prepared in the last section.
+Now, we need to find a way to read file with the contract source we've prepared in the last section.
 In order to do that we will use NodeJS method `readFileSync`.
 Remember to import `fs` and `path` modules.
-We are pointing to the file we've prepared in [the last section](../writing-pst-contract/contract-source#-bundling-contract) using esbuild and prepared scripts.
+We are pointing to the file we've prepared in [the last section](../implementation/handle.md) using esbuild and prepared scripts.

 ```js
 // tests/ardit.test.ts